satabartosarkar123/KTJ4/README.md

+# Author: Satabarto Sarkar
 # link :
 https://nuntio-7cos65qvx-satabartosarkar123s-projects.vercel.app/

 # 📰 Nutino — The Intelligent News Dashboard

 **Nutino** (from *"nutinō"*, Latin: *"to nod, signal, announce"*) is a sleek and modern AI-powered news dashboard that brings real-time news, insightful summaries, and intelligent categorization together in one seamless experience.
-Built from the ground up using **ReactJS**, **Express**, and **Google Gemini Pro**, this application offers both frontend and backend integration for fetching, displaying, summarizing, and managing news stories — all within a clean and intuitive interface.
+Built from the ground up using **ReactJS**, **Express**, and **Google Gemini Pro**, this application offers both frontend and backend integration for fetching, displaying, summarising, and managing news stories — all within a clean and intuitive interface.

 ---